C-section scars: Your guide to healing

 Types of c-section scars and incisions

 Whether you've had a natural c-section or opted for an elective c-section, your incision will be horizontal just on your bikini line.
-This kind of incision is used in around 95 per cent of c-sections because it often means less bleeding due to the positioning, and it's also less likely to split if you have a VBAC.
+This kind of incision is used in around 95 per cent of c-sections because it often means less bleeding due to the positioning, and it's also less likely to split if you have a VBAC (Vaginal Birth After Cesarean).

 In very rare cases, such as some emergencies or if baby is quite premature, a vertical incision might be made.
 This happens down the middle of the uterus.
 These incisions tend to be more painful and take longer to heal.

-In most cases, your c-section scar will heal nicely and you'll probably notice it fades naturally over time.
+In most cases, your c-section scar will heal well and will fade naturally over time.
 Sometimes however, in some cases keloid scarring and hypertrophic scarring can occur.
-This can mean that the scar is raised more.
+This means that the scar is raised more.
 If you think something isn't right with the healing process, it's a good idea to speak to your GP.

 How is the incision closed?